 Industry: B2B Food distribution

 Due to COVID-19, Delifresh were having to pivot their business from B2B to D2C.
-However they quickly realised that this was a significant challenge.
+However, they quickly realised that this was a significant challenge.
 Fixed routes were no longer applicable and planning hours suddenly increased.
-Despite receiving thousands of orders from new customers, Delifresh were having to limit the amount of orders they could fulfil due to this unmanageable workload.
+Despite receiving thousands of orders from new customers, Delifresh had to limit the amount of orders they could fulfil due to this unmanageable workload.

 We were able to get Delifresh up and running with a free trial within an hour, and fully implemented in only 12 hours.
 Through the use of dynamic route optimisation, Delifresh were suddenly able to plan 700 orders a minute – freeing up considerable time.

-Delifresh quickly saw results, with deliveries they could fulfil increasing by 33%, and the additional capacity meaning Delifresh could support NHS workers by delivering food parcels to key hospital locations.
+Delifresh quickly saw results, with deliveries they could fulfil increasing by 33%, and the additional capacity meant Delifresh could support NHS workers by delivering food parcels to key hospital locations.

 Industry: B2B beverage distribution

 Duncan Sambrook founded Sambrook’s Brewery in 2008 when there were just five breweries operating in London.

 He wanted to offer something different – a local London brewery that sourced and sold everything locally; including hops from Kent and malts from Wiltshire.

 Despite their growth and success, Sambrook’s Brewery faced sudden, significant challenges posed by COVID-19.
 The team at Sambrook’s Brewery reacted fast, seeing there was an opportunity to sell to individual customers, at their homes, during the crisis.

 However, Sambrook’s started facing significant pressure to plan routes.
 The D2C model was very different, with dispersed addresses throughout the local area.
 As Sambrooks were bringing in an increasing volume of orders, they were soon spending hours each day planning deliveries and routes.
 This resulted in long working hours and often delays in getting the team of drivers out on the road.